-Cortona’s history is long and complex.
-It was originally known as Curtun, a settlement which belonged to the neighboring region of Umbria.
+Cortona’s history is long and complicated.
+It was initially known as Curtun; a settlement which belonged to the neighboring region of Umbria.
 However, as the Etruscans rose to power in central Italy, a decision was made to join the Etruscan League in the 7th century BC.
 At the height of their power, the Etruscans were a mighty civilization, the Godfathers of Tuscany’s wine industry.
 Of course, with power and influence comes rivalry and jealously; neighboring Rome set its sights on conquering the Etruscan territory, and war soon broke out.
-In 265 BC Etruria fell to Rome – Cortona eventually became a Roman colony under the name Corito.
-Yet its citizens continued to fiercely resist Roman rule.
+In 265 BC, Etruria fell to Rome – Cortona eventually became a Roman colony under the name Corito.
+Yet its citizens continued to resist Roman rule fiercely.
 They conspired with the Carthaginian ruler Hannibal against Rome during the Punic Wars.
 It was not until 88BC that the constant civil disobedience was curtailed when Rome granted the province of Tuscia autonomy.

 However, Cortona’s prosperity was not to last.
 During The Gothic War between the Byzantine Empire during the reign of Emperor Justinian I and the Ostrogothic Kingdom of Italy (535-554), Cortona was sacked and destroyed.
-Little is known about the settlement after this period –the Roman Empire was overrun by tribes from northern Europe in the 5th century AD, allowing the Lombards to assume control of Tuscany for over two centuries.
+Little is known about the settlement after this period.
+In essence, the Roman Empire was overrun by tribes from northern Europe in the 5th century AD, allowing the Lombards to assume control of Tuscany for over two centuries.
 However, in 773, the emperor Charlemagne conquered much of Western and Central Europe, including Tuscany, Emilia, Venice, and Corsica.
-Thereafter, civil wars raged across Tuscany for many centuries between rival houses, vying for power.
+After that, civil wars raged across Tuscany for many centuries between rival houses, vying for power.

 Sadly, in 1796 Italy was besieged by rival factions desperately attempting to seize control, including Napoleon, the Habsburgs, and their Russian allies.
 Much of the priceless cultural patrimony was divided up as the spoils of war.
 Napoleon Bonaparte took over swaths of Tuscany in 1779, yet he could not maintain his iron grip, finally losing the region to Grand Duke Ferdinando III in 1814.